davenquinn/xenoliths/paper/text/chapters/07-conclusion.md

  predicts reasonable geotherms in the mantle lithosphere.

-Despite the inability to reject the stalled slab based on thermal modeling alone, we reject it in favor of scenario **C**, Cretaceous underplated mantle lithosphere heated at depth by the Neogene slab window.
-This scenario was constructed based on the architecture of the lithospheric mantle in the Mojave region and the crustal geologic structure of southern California from the Cretaceous to the Neogene, and is consistent with a wide literature on the tectonics and geodynamics of the Cordilleran margin [e.g. @Luffi2009; @Liu2010;
+Despite the inability to reject the stalled slab based on thermal modeling alone, there are many geologic and geodynamic reasons to discount the feasibility of the stalled slab model for lithospheric underplating, which we detail in @sec:stalled-slab-bad below.
+We strongly prefer scenario **C**, Cretaceous underplated mantle lithosphere heated at depth by the Neogene slab window.
+This scenario was constructed based on the architecture of the lithospheric mantle in the Mojave region and the crustal geologic structure of southern California from the Cretaceous to the Neogene, and is consistent with a wide literature on the tectonics and geodynamics of the Cordilleran margin [e.g. @Luffi2009; @Liu2010; @Chapman2012].
-@Chapman2012].
-Furthermore, there are many geologic and geodynamic reasons to discount feasibility of the stalled slab model for lithospheric underplating, which we detail in @sec:stalled-slab-bad below.

 @fig:neogene_sections|c shows our preferred model for the modern architecture of the mantle lithosphere beneath the Coast Ranges.
 The partially subducted terminus of the Monterey plate is bounded to the east by the San Gregorio-Hosgri fault.
-East of the fault, the Nacimiento-belt Franciscan complex and its tectonic veneer of Salinia nappes (not differentiated on the figure) and associated lower crustal oceanic crustal duplex lie tectonically above underplated Farallon-plate mantle nappes.
+East of the fault, the Nacimiento-belt Franciscan complex and its tectonic veneer of Salinia nappes (not differentiated on the figure) and associated oceanic crustal duplex lie tectonically above underplated Farallon-plate mantle nappes.
 The structural profile shown on
 @fig:neogene_sections|c closely follows the structure of offshore seismic lines in the region [@Trehu1991], and the part between the San Andreas and San